yingli/GettingAndCleaningDataProject/codebook.md

 We have made the following transformations to the original data set:

+* Read all training and test data, as well as subject and activity labels
 * Merges the training and the test sets of measurements
 * Combining the subject label, the activity name, and the corresponding measurements together
 * Use the feature list of names to name the corresponding measurement variables